EddOliver/ProjectNIX/README.md

 We then place the SD in the raspberry and connect it to its power source.

-- The power source of a Raspberry Pi Zero is recommended to be from 5 volts to 1A minimum.
+- The power source of a Raspberry Pi is recommended to be from 5 volts to 2.5A minimum.
 We recommend the official ower supply for the Raspberry pi.

 Once the Raspberry has already started, we need to access it through SSH or with a keyboard and a monitor.